SMARTHON/smarthon-docs-zh_TW/docs/smartcity/case08.md

 <iframe src="https://makecode.microbit.org/#pub:_hjoATDhYTMqd" width="100%" height="500" frameborder="0"></iframe>

-### Result (Photo here need to change later; model no. should be C1)
+### Result
 <HR>

-By receiving wifi message, traffic LED Module will turn to the corresponding colour automatically.<BR><P>
+By receiving wifi message, traffic LED Module will turn to the corresponding colour automatically.
+If there are no traffic jam ahead (detected by light sensor).
+Micro:bit (sender) will send wifi message “nojam” to the micro:bit (receiver).
+The traffic light will turn green.
+If there are traffic jam ahead (detected by light sensor).
+Micro:bit (sender) will send wifi message “nojam” to the micro:bit (receiver).
+The traffic light will turn red.
+<BR><P>
 ![auto_fit](images/Case8/Case8b_result.gif)<P>

 ### Think